Raspberry Pi Projection Mapping using a Pi Cap

 Connecting to the Pi Cap

 The next step is connecting the graphics to the Pi Cap.
-The Pi Zero has an advantage compared to the Raspberry Pi because it is so small.
+The Pi Zero has an advantage compared to the other Raspberry Pis because it is so small.
 As a result, you can attach our surface mount Pi Cap with the electrodes straight onto your project!

 In the first place, turn your Pi Zero off and unplug it.
 If you are using a material where you can use the surface behind the graphics, for example with plywood or cardboard, then you can connect to the Pi Cap through the material.
 We used black nails, but you could also drill a hole and then use a screw, or some cable.

 Then, to connect to the electrodes, you can use any conductive material, such as wires, copper tape or Electric Paint.
-We used copper tape, pierced it with black nails, and added a bit of Electric Paint to get a strong connection.
-Then we cold soldered the Pi Cap to the tape.
+We used copper tape, pierced it with black nails, and added a bit of Electric Paint on top to get a strong connection.
+Finally we cold soldered the Pi Cap to the tape using some more Electric Paint.
 To get a full overview on how you can connect to the sensors, have a look here.

 Touch the paint and watch the animation

+Now you’re ready for some Raspberry Pi projection mapping!
 After the paint has dried, connect your Pi Zero to power and run the OSC code.
-Then, connect the projector to the laptop and run the Processing code.
+Then connect the projector to the laptop and run the Processing code.
 Touch the paint and watch the animation unfold!

 If you look inside the code you can find the lines “mediasList = “bubble_animation.mp4″;” and “mediasList = “bubble_animation.mp4″;”.
-The number inside the square bracket corresponds to the electrode that is touched, so for example when touching electrode 0, MadMapper is going to play “bubble_animation.mp4”.
+The number inside the square bracket corresponds to the electrode that is touched, so for example when touching electrode 0, MadMapper will play “bubble_animation.mp4”.
 If you want to use your own animation, you need to change the name in Processing.
-Therefore, if you want to include “animation1.mp4”, you need to include this filename in Processing, e.g. “mediasList = “bubble_animation.mp4″;”.
+Therefore, if you want to include “animation1.mp4”, you need to include this filename in the Processing sketch, e.g. “mediasList = “animation1.mp4″;”.

-It could be that touching the Electric Paint doesn’t trigger the animation too well.
-Probably, this might be because the distance between the Electric Paint and the Pi Cap is too long.
-Consequently, you could try changing the sensitivity of the Pi Cap’s electrodes, you can learn on how to do this here.
+If touching the Electric Paint doesn’t trigger the animation reliably, this might be because the distance between the Electric Paint and the Pi Cap is too long.
+To solve this, you could try changing the sensitivity of the Pi Cap’s electrodes, you can learn how to do this here.